 - Adequate ventilation measures are in place.
 Opening windows and doors if possible

-- Practices such as nadi shodhana (or practices which require touching the face), or kapalabhati/bhastrika and simhasana (using a forceful exhale) as well as chanting, paired asana or physical adjustment must be avoided.
-These would need to be taught online.
+- Practises such as nadi shodhana (or practices which require touching the face), or kapalabhati, bhastrika and simhasana (using a forceful exhale) as well as chanting, partner asana or physical assists or adjustment must be avoided.

 Yoga Scotland insured teachers are covered to teach both indoors and outdoors when you are able to do so, subject to the Government guidelines.

 Wellbeing Insurance confirmed the following extensions to insurance cover from 19/03/20.
 This is for members who have continued to take advantage of the Yoga Scotland membership discount with Wellbeing for teaching insurance: